amsaren/course_materials/Biocontainers_2021/Slides/Containers_in_HPC_environment.md

    ```
    export LC_ALL=C
    ```
-- Should be solved when building the container, but not an easy option when using a ready container.
+- Should be solved when building the container, but not an easy option when using a ready container

 # Some recurring problems 3/3
 - Graphics/X11 related problems